nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/ShareFile.rst

         :type $shared: bool
         :param $shared: Indicates whether the data belongs to a shared item.
         :returns: An instance of the new item.

-    .. php:method:: changeAttributes($values, $ifConflict = VersionExists::FAIL)

-        Alters the specified attributes.

-        :type $values: array
-        :param $values: The values that need to be changed.
-        :type $ifConflict: int
-        :param $ifConflict: Defines what to do when a conflict occurs.
-        :returns: The status of the operation.

     .. php:method:: move($destination, $exists = BitcasaConstants::EXISTS_RENAME)